aless80/Firebase-React-BoardGameGeek/README.md

 ## TODO
 Check https://brettspill.nærd.no/
-* SearchCollection: got Error on calling the API:Error: Network Error
 * SearchCollection: allow to add all games
-* refresh game list in profile when adding game. cannot add more than one game in one session
-* sort suggested games by relevance and then year
-* delete button
 * Tile text can be long (6 lines)
-* bug: add the first game and get "".thing_ids cannot be set.
-I think localstorage is ""
+* clear firebase helper methods
+* I put try catch around doc.getElementsByTagName("image"), can do better?

+## TODO maybe
 * Create UserData and GameData classes?
-* bug? qwerty game failed
+* sort suggested games by relevance and then year

 ## Data structure in Firebase
 ```